CyberSpaceCadet-Nova/CyberSpaceCadet-Nova/Aboutme.md

 - 👩🏻‍💻 I’m interested in learning back-end coding beyond simple commands
 - 🌱 I’m currently learning front end development and I don't care for it
 - 💞️ I’m looking to collaborate on any beginnger tasks
-- 📧 [<red>How to reach me is via this app?
-I think that's a thing]
+- 📧 How to reach me is via this app?
+I think that's a thing
--

 - 💅🏻 Pronouns: She/Her/Awesome
 - ⛵ Fun fact: I can captain a sailboat!